 How does an eRx system work?

-To start, let’s figure out the structure of your eRx system and overview the process of exchanging information between an eRx app, pharmacy benefit management system, pharmacy system, and patient portal.
+To start, let’s figure out the structure of your eRx system and overview the process of exchanging information between e-prescribing application software, pharmacy benefit management system, pharmacy system, and patient portal.

 Based on what we’ve just learned, let’s outline the must-have features for an eRx app: